Udham Singh: Massacre at Jallianwala Bagh

 On 10 April 1919, a number of local leaders allied to the Indian National Congress, including Satyapal and Saifuddin Kitchlew, were arrested under the terms of the Rowlatt Act.
 A military picket fired on a protesting crowd, precipitating a riot which saw numerous European-owned banks attacked and several Europeans attacked in the streets.
 On 13 April, over twenty thousand unarmed people were assembled in Jallianwala Bagh, Amritsar to celebrate the important Sikh festival of Baisakhi, and to peacefully protest the arrests.
 Singh and his friends from the orphanage were serving water to the crowd.
 Troops under the command of Colonel Reginald Dyer opened fire on the crowd, killing several hundred; this became known variously as the Amritsar Massacre or the Jallianwala Bagh massacre.

 Singh became involved in revolutionary politics and was deeply influenced by Bhagat Singh and his revolutionary group.
 In 1924, Singh became involved with the Ghadar Party, organising Indians overseas towards overthrowing colonial rule.
 In 1927, he returned to India on orders from Bhagat Singh, bringing 25 associates as well as revolvers and ammunition.
 Soon after, he was arrested for possession of unlicensed arms.
 Revolvers, ammunition, and copies of a prohibited Ghadar Party paper called "Ghadr-di-Gunj" ("Voice of Revolt") were confiscated.
 He was prosecuted and sentenced to five years in prison.

 Upon his release from prison in 1931, Singh's movements were under constant surveillance by the Punjab Police.
 He made his way to Kashmir, where he was able to evade the police and escape to Germany.
 In 1934, he reached London, where he found employment.
 Privately, he formed plans to assassinate Michael O'Dwyer.
 In Singh's diaries for 1939 and 1940, he occasionally misspells O'Dwyer's surname as "O'Dyer", leaving a possibility he may have confused O'Dwyer with General Dyer.
-Nonetheless General Dyer was already been dead in 1927, even before Udham Singh had planned the revenge.
+However, General Dyer had died in 1927, even before Udham Singh had planned the revenge.
 In England, Singh was affiliated to the Indian Workers' Association in Coventry and attended their meetings.

 Shooting at Caxton Hall

 On 13 March 1940, Michael O'Dwyer was scheduled to speak at a joint meeting of the East India Association and the Central Asian Society (now Royal Society for Asian Affairs) at Caxton Hall, London.
 Singh had entered the event with a ticket in his wife's name.
 Singh concealed a revolver inside a book, which had pages cut in the shape of a revolver.
 This revolver was purchased by him from a soldier in a pub.
-Then he entered the hall and found an open seat.
+Then he entered the hall and found an empty seat.
 As the meeting concluded, Singh shot O'Dwyer twice as he moved towards the speaking platform.
 One of these bullets passed through O'Dwyer's heart and right lung, killing him almost instantly.
-Others injured in the shooting included Sir Louis Dane; Lawrence Dundas, 2nd Marquess of Zetland; and Charles Cochrane-Baillie, 2nd Baron Lamington.
-Singh was arrested immediately after the shooting.
+Others wounded in the shooting were Louis Dane; Lawrence Dundas, 2nd Marquess of Zetland; and Charles Cochrane-Baillie, 2nd Baron Lamington.
+Singh was arrested immediately after the shooting and the pistol (now in the Crime Museum) seized as evidence.